fipro78/osgi_deployment_options/README.md

 There are several issues you might face when using Atomos.
 I list some of them here:
 - The executable jar with Atomos created with Bndtools is not working (`org.osgi.framework.BundleException: Error reading bundle content.`)
 [Bndtools issue 5243](https://github.com/bndtools/bnd/issues/5243)
 But it does work to create a custom runtime image using `jlink` and the executable jar.
+If creating an executable jar with Atomos is required, the usage of the [Spring Boot Loader](https://docs.spring.io/spring-boot/docs/current/reference/html/executable-jar.html) is suggested and shown in the [Atomos Spring Loader Example](https://github.com/apache/felix-atomos/tree/master/atomos.examples/atomos.examples.springloader)
 - Stacktrace when starting Atomos with Equinox on modulepath having the bundles inside a folder (`java.lang.ClassNotFoundException: sun.misc.Unsafe`)
 [Atomos issue 51](https://github.com/apache/felix-atomos/issues/51)
 Only an annoying printstacktrace when Unsafe can not be loaded, should not cause any issues.